awesomeWM/awesome/docs/89-NEWS.md

    old behavior, use `awful.rules.rules = {}; awful.rules.rules = my_new_rules`.
  * `client:relative_move()` now default `nil` values to zero.
 The previous behavior made no sense.
+ * The tasklist and taglist widgets are no longer directly an instance of it's main layout.
+Use the `base_layout` property to access the layout.
+   This allows to replace the layout at runtime.
+The previous behavior was undocumented.

 <a name="v43"></a>
 # Awesome window manager framework version 4.3 changes